-DMINISTRATORS' NOTICE .-- Where-A as Letters of Administration on the Estate of NATHANIEL HUGHES, late of Chest township, Clearfield County, Pa., dec'd, have been granted to the undersigned, all persons indebted to said estate are requested to make immediate payment ment. to ROBERT HUGHES.
+A DMINISTRATORS' NOTICE .- Where-as Letters of Administration on the Estate of NATHANIEL HUGHES, late of Chest township, Clearfield County, Pa., dec'd, have been granted to the undersigned, all persons indebted to said estate are requested to make immediate payment. and those having claims against the same will present them, properly authenticated for settlement, to ROBERT HUGHES.
+JOHN MAHAFFEY,

+Administrators.
 May 28, 1856-6t.